nushell/nushell.github.io/lang-guide/lang-guide.md

 #### Casts

-The command 'into datetime' can be used to convert many other data types into dates.
-See: 'help into datetime' for a full list of inputs.
+The command `into datetime` can be used to convert many other data types into dates.
+See: `help into datetime` for a full list of inputs.

 #### Commands that use datetime